 Studded or calked shoes.
 These shoes have added traction devices for horses working or competing on slippery surfaces, such as ice or mud.

 Glue-on shoes.
 An alternative to nailed shoes, these are attached with special adhesives.
-They’re often used for horses with damaged hooves or for those that cannot tolerate nail shoes.
+They’re often used for horses with damaged hooves or those who cannot tolerate nail shoes.

 Plastic or rubber shoes.
 Designed to provide extra cushioning and shock absorption, these shoes are suitable for horses with sensitive hooves or for those that need additional comfort.